Yes, but what time is it?

 The books will tell you that Mercury rotates in 58 of our days and orbits the Sun in 88 of our days.

-- Mercury orbits the Sun (or the Sun orbits Mercury) in 12 “Mercurian hours”.
+- Mercury orbits the Sun (or the Sun orbits Mercury, if you prefer) in 12 “Mercurian hours”.

-So after 8 hours, you are looking up towards the same star you were looking up at originally, but the Sun has moved ahead, by ⅔ of an orbit.
+When you lie on your back and look up at the stars, after 8 hours you are looking up towards the same star you were looking up at originally, but the Sun has moved ahead, by ⅔ of an orbit.

-Wait another 5 hours 20 minutes and you will be looking up at… where the Sun was.
-Because of course it has moved on again.
+Wait another 5 hours 20 minutes and you will be looking up at… where the Sun was when you started trying catch up with it.
+But of course it has moved on again.
 You have to wait another 3½ hours… but the Sun (never standing still) has moved on ahead.

 Mercury’s solar day lasts two of its years.
 That is already strange, but there is more to come.